 This is the Knowledge Bank

-The thematic areas of the bank cover several of the UN Sustainable Development Goals and the bank will contribute specifically to target 17.9 in order to “enhance international support for implementing effective and targeted capacity building in developing countries to support national plans to implement all the sustainable development goals”.
+The thematic programmes cover several of the UN Sustainable Development Goals.
+All programmes also contribute to SDGs 16 and 17, in particular the targets 16.6; “Develop effective, accountable and transparent institutions at all levels”, and 17.9; “Enhance international support for implementing effective and targeted capacity building in developing countries to support national plans to implement all the sustainable development goals”.